Dynamic vs. Static Stretching: Understanding the Differences and Benefits

 Triceps stretch

-Increases Flexibility: Holding a muscle in a lengthened position helps to gradually increase its flexibility and length over time, improving overall range of motion.
+Increases Flexibility: Regular static stretching helps lengthen muscles over time, improving overall range of motion.

 Comparing Dynamic and Static Stretching